alban-read/Scheme-Windows-Workspace/App/docs/gui.md

 ### <a name="the-gui">The workspace</a>

-The app creates a tiled workspace; full of text panes.
+Provides a tiled workspace; based on three text panes; a graphics pane; and an html pane.

-This is an alternative way to work interactively compared to a terminal.
+The tiled panes can be rearranged into a few common arrangements using the Docking menu.

-Assuming a default layout; generally you enter an expression in the top evaluator pane; execute the expression;  get the results of the response in lower pane; and any printouts in the transcript to the right.
+Assuming a default layout; you enter an expression in the top evaluator pane.

+When you execute the expression the results are displayed in the lower pane; any output is printed on the transcript to the right.

 The script, its results and its output are separated.